Where to Stay in Milan Pin 2

 If you’re searching for shopping opportunities, the nearby Corso Buenos Aires awaits.
 There, you’ll find anything from international brands’ boutiques through mid-range department stores to discount outlets.

-The highlight in the district is the impressive Milano Centrale building.
+The highlight of the district is the impressive Milano Centrale building.
 It is the largest railway station in Europe by volume.

 The building blends several architectural styles, such as Art Deco and Liberty.
 The façade features massive columns, gigantic statues, and intricate friezes.